TritonDataCenter/sdc-docker/docs/api/features/networks.md

 ports from any IP address.
 For `-P`, this means all ports that the VM's image exposes.
 For `-p`, this means all ports specified as arguments, up to a limit of 128 TCP ports and 128 UDP ports.
 Remapping ports with `-p` (eg, `-p 80:8080`) is not supported at this time.
+Follow [DOCKER-341](http://smartos.org/bugview/DOCKER-341) for updates.

 If fabric networking is not enabled, all docker containers are provisioned with a nic on the 'external' network by default.